 Recommendation 4: Leverage and integrate existing databases to increase the ability to conduct real-time data analysis.
-(NOTE: We are researching this topic further and will be issuing a supplement this winter)

 "I am still in full COVID mode.
 We are still seeing huge numbers of cases in South Texas with an inadequate public health infrastructure to address.
 The State has come in to provide help but now I don't know where we are in the pandemic- 1,500 cases have been added in the last 2 days, but we aren't sure that those numbers are current.
 We are hearing that those are numbers from the State that are just now getting into our system, but don't know how far back it goes.
 So, there are 2 issues.
 Inadequate real time data systems as well as not having a trained reserve force to manage these surges."